simrenbasra/simys-blog/_posts/2024-09-13-timeseries_part1.md

 ### Data Cleaning

 On inspecting the data, I found the dates were not continuous.
 There were missing dates for non-trading days such as weekends and US bank holidays.
-As mentioned earlier, one key concept of time series analysis is having a complete and continuous date range.
+As mentioned earlier, one key concept of timeseries analysis is having a complete and continuous date range.

 To address this issue, I re-indexed my dataset to cover the full range of dates, ensuring that every single day within the selected period was included - even if no trading occurred on that day.